highlando/academic-kickstart/content/post/fenics-burger-pod-dmd/index.md

 # Burgers equation

-For a given viscosity parameter and for time $t>0$, we consider the 2D Burgers equation on the unit square
+For a given viscosity parameter $\nu$ and for time $t>0$, we consider the 2D Burgers equation on the unit square

 $$
 \frac {\partial}{\partial t}u + (u\nabla)u - \nu \Delta u = 0